Sudden Hearing Loss: Diagnosis, Management, and Recovery

 -

-Corticosteroids: are often prescribed to reduce inflammation and swelling in the inner ear.
+Corticosteroids: These are often prescribed to reduce inflammation and swelling in the inner ear.
 They are most effective when administered within a few days of the onset of symptoms.

 -